fendinger/kirby-osmap-field/README.md

 - Support for multiple `osmap` fields per form
 - Support for `osmap` fields within `structure` fields
 - Support for `osmap` fields in file forms
-- Easy to implement (See "Getting Started", below)
 - Customizable initial position and zoom— globally and on a per-field basis
 - Compatible with Kirby 2.3.0+